EpYpaY/Notifier/README.md

 # About

 This project is windows notifier with Python.<br>
-I'm fan of F1 and if isn't possible for me to see a Grand Prix, my PC send a notification after with raceresults.<br> Of course, it's possible to notify other element !
+I'm fan of F1 and if isn't possible for me to see a Grand Prix, my PC send a notification after with race results.<br> Of course, it's possible to notify other element !

 # Screenshots